 2. Rich-Fiber Carbohydrates

 Eating carbohydrates at breakfast is very important.
 But not all types of carbohydrate-contained foods are good for breakfast.
-The source of fiber-rich carbohydrates is the right choice to avoid sudden spikes in blood sugar which then decline very quickly.
+The source of fiber-rich carbohydrates is the right choice to avoid sudden spikes in blood sugar which then declines very quickly.

 Which will result in immediate hunger after eating?
 Fiber is useful for slowing down the process of converting glucose into energy.
 So that you have sufficient energy for long daily activities.

 Other benefits of fiber in food at breakfast are reducing the risk of heart disease, digestive disorders, diabetes, and some potential cancers.
+You can try these heart-healthy recipes easy to make for maintaining your fitness.

 According to the Institute of Medicine, women should consume between 21 and 25 grams of fiber per day, while men are 30 to 38 grams per day.